Luca-Salgo/q4/README.md

 6/3/24: Started working on the slides.

 6/5/24: Created a shooting script with targets that spawn when you right click.
 It's like an aim trainer.
+Removed dashing because I couldn't find a reason to keep it.
+I also added sprinting because it seemed really easy.